 There may be a limited amount of lift tickets available for sale each day.
 We strongly encourage you to purchase tickets online, in advance to guarantee access.
 Window ticket sales may not be available.

 STEP 2: MOuntain Card Pick Up

 Redeem your ticket with your order confirmation email.
 You can use your mobile device or a printed copy of the order confirmation (both options must include the barcode).

 Once you arrive at Sun Peaks, there are a number of locations where you can pick up your card.
-The most efficient option for ticket pick up will be our new contact-less ticket kiosks located slopeside at the Village Day Lodge and one at the base of the Burfield chairlift.
-In addition to the kiosks, cards can be picked up at the ticket windows at the Village Day Lodge (parking lot side) and the Sun Peaks Nordic Centre at P5/Mt.
+The most efficient options are our contact-less kiosks; three located slopeside at the Village Day Lodge and one at the base of the Burfield chairlift.
+In addition to the kiosks, cards can be picked up at the ticket windows at the Village Day Lodge (parking lot side) and the East Village Centre at Mt.
 Morrisey.